Strategic-Systems-Lab/Critical-Risk-System-Analysis/README.md

 - **Removed a value-inflation step** that could artificially raise displayed risk percentages for already-healthy simulations
 - **Deterministic forecasting** – identical inputs now always produce identical multi-year trajectories
 - **Recalibrated two formulas** (Retirement's state pension shortfall sensitivity; Real Estate's interest rate exposure ceiling) that previously responded too weakly or saturated too early
+- **Streamlined Company's parameters and closed a missing-chart gap** – removed three parameters (`employees`, `digitization`, `innovation`) that had no measurable or only marginal effect on results, taking Company from 17 to 15 parameters; added a Cash Runway & Reserves projection — the wealth-equivalent chart every other domain already had, which Company was missing entirely

 ---